 - an entrepreneur conducting business in a particular market comprehensively collects the rights to a technology that can be used by competitors, does not use the technology and does refuse to license the technology to the competitors;

 - in a case where a product standard has been jointly established by entrepreneurs, an entrepreneur has its own technology adapted as the product standard by using deceptive means and then refuses to license the technology to the other entrepreneurs; and

 - a patent holder making a fair, reasonable and non-discriminatory (FRAND) declaration refuses to license the rights of standard-essential patents or brings an action for injunction against a party who is willing to take a licence under FRAND conditions or the parent holder withdraws the FRAND declaration.32

 Viewpoints from unfair trade practices33

 The following acts would be considered as not being an exercise of rights, and would therefore cause a legal issue from the viewpoint of unfair trade practices if they degrade the competitive ability of the competitors and tend to impede fair competition:

-- in a case where an entrepreneur obtains the rights to a technology from the right-holder, and knowing the fact that competitors use the technology and the said competitors would have difficulty in obtaining an alternative technology, the entrepreneur refuses to grant a licence to use the technology;
+- in a case where an entrepreneur obtains the rights to a technology from the right holder, and knowing the fact that competitors use the technology and these competitors would have difficulty in obtaining an alternative technology, the entrepreneur refuses to grant a licence to use the technology;

-- in a case where a right-holder of a technology has other entrepreneurs use the technology by unjustifiable means and after the said entrepreneurs face difficulty in replacing the technology with an alternative technology, the right-holder refuses to grant a licence to use the technology to the said entrepreneurs;
+- in a case where a right holder of a technology has other entrepreneurs use the technology by unjustifiable means and after these entrepreneurs face difficulty in replacing the technology with an alternative technology, the right holder refuses to grant a licence to use the technology to the entrepreneurs;

 - the same as for Section III.i.(e) under 'Viewpoints from private monopolisation' above (even if the act does not constitute private monopolisation).